shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-05-31-flash-messages-in-rails.markdown

 __Persist flash values against multiple actions:__

-Now suppose you have three actions say action1, action2 , action3.And you are calling one to another:
+Now suppose you have three actions say action1, action2 , action3.
+And you are calling one to another:

 {% highlight ruby %}
 def action1